HagenFritz/nancy-drew-forced-quarantine/README.md

-# nancy-drew
+# Hagen Fritz's Nancy Drew
-Project to replicate the Nancy Drew games
+Attempts to create low-budget versions of the Nancy Drew games